chadvik88/JEEChemSage.AI/README.md

   - tip: "If you see RDKit or SMILES parsing errors, make sure you’ve installed RDKit correctly"
     command: "conda install -c rdkit rdkit"

-  tagline: "For students, by a student."
+## Tagline: "For students, by a student."